Electric blanket

 Better sleepPrint and colors fade

-What happens if you don’t replace your pillowcase?
+What if you don’t replace your pillowcase?

 Why put 2 pillowcases around a pillow?